Invariance of Quantum Rings under Ordinary Flops I: Quantum corrections and reduction to local models: Abstract

 \section{Abstract}

+This is the first of a sequence of papers proving the quantum invariance under \emph{ordinary flops} over an \emph{arbitrary smooth base}.

-For ordinary flops over a smooth base, we determine the defect of the cup product under the canonical correspondence and show that it is corrected by the small quantum product attached to the extremal ray.
-If the flop is of splitting type, the big quantum cohomology ring is also shown to be invariant after an analytic continuation in the K\"ahler moduli space.
+In this first part, we determine the defect of the cup product under the canonical correspondence and show that it is corrected by the small quantum product attached to the extremal ray.
+We then perform various reductions to reduce the problem to the local models.

-Viewed from the context of the $K$-equivalence (crepant transformation) conjecture, there are two new features of our results.
-First, there is no semipositivity assumption on the varieties.
-Second, the local structure of the exceptional loci can not be deformed to any explicit (e.g.~toric) geometry and the analytic continuation is nontrivial.
-This excludes the possibility of an \emph{ad hoc} comparison by explicit computation of both sides.

-To achieve that, we have to clear a few technical hurdles.
-One technical breakthrough is a \emph{quantum Leray--Hirsch theorem} for the local model (a certain toric bundle) which extends the quantum $\D$ module of Dubrovin connection on the base by a Picard--Fuchs system of the toric fibers.

-Nonsplit flops as well as further applications of the quantum Leray--Hirsch theorem will be discussed in subsequent papers.
+In Part II \cite{LLWp2}, we develop a \emph{quantum Leray--Hirsch theorem} and use it to show that the big quantum cohomology ring is invariant under analytic continuations in the K\"ahler moduli space for \emph{ordinary flops of splitting type}.
+In Part III \cite{LLQW}, we remove the splitting condition by developing a \emph{quantum splitting principle}, and hence solve the problem completely.